 This is one activity you simply can’t miss during your time in Sri Lanka.
 The beautiful views, meeting interesting people and mingling with the locals just cannot compare to any luxurious experience!
 The picturesque landscape is perfect for those wanting to take photos, Instagrammers looking for the perfect shot and anyone looking to soak in a pretty view even without standing behind a lens.
 7 hours on a train are a very long time and you’ll probably be pretty tired by the end of it, but the views and experience are well worth it!

+Besides the scenic train journey, there are loads of fun things to do in Ella, such as hiking Little Adams Peak at sunrise and canyoneering in Diyaluma Falls.
 What are you waiting for?
 It’s time to start booking your journey through the luscious landscapes of Sri Lanka!
 I hope you’ve found this guide useful in planning your Kandy to Ella train trip!
 If you have any questions just leave a comment below!

 Enjoyed reading about the Kandy to Ella train journey?
 Pin it!